onflow/fcl-dev-wallet/README.md

 ```

 ### Harness

 It's easy to use this FCL harness app as a barebones
-app to interact with the dev wallet during development:
+app to interact with the dev-wallet during development:
 https://github.com/orodio/harness

 ```sh